Rabia Nasimi: Honours and awards

 In 2015 she was nominated for the Afghan Professionals Network Aspire Award for outstanding contributions to the Afghan community in London while in 2017 she was nominated for the Lewisham Mayors Award for contributions to Lewisham.
 In 2018 she was nominated for the WeAreTheCity Rising Stars Award, shortlisted for the Women of the Future Award, and for the Asian Voice Charity Awards in the most inspiring young person category for her work advocating refugee rights both in the UK and Afghanistan.
+In 2022, she was shortlisted for the Asian Women of Achievement Awards for public, she was named one of WeAreTheCity’s Pioneer 20.